oracle-livelabs/apex/custom-auth-apex/2-allow-end-users-create/2-allow-end-users-create.md

-# Allowing End Users to Create their Own Account
+# Allow end users to create their own account

 ## Introduction